 Palliative care is an area that deserves more attention in education and training.
-In a recent survey conducted by TriHealth (Cincinnati, OH), 517 critical care RNs were polled on questions regarding perceived knowledge of palliative care and 38% reported no palliative care education in the previous two years.
-We recommend this book as it offers a solid reference of various palliative related topics, particularly for those caring for pediatric and adult patients in oncology and terminally ill patients, especially those in hospice.
+In a recent survey of 517 critical care RNs polled by TriHealth (Cincinnati, OH), 38% reported no palliative care education in the previous two years.
+We recommend this book as it offers a solid reference of palliative-related topics for those caring for pediatric and adult patients in oncology and terminally ill patients, including patients in hospice.
 A unique feature of this book is the coverage of cultural beliefs related to nutrition, hydration and end of life issues.

 Amy Hess Fischl, MS RDN LDN BC-ADM CDE (University of Chicago Medical Center) wrote.
 “For healthcare professionals involved in palliative care, this book is a must read”.
 It is a compendium of the unique nutrition needs in palliative care and each chapter includes tables, textboxes, and figures to highlight key information.
 The book provides a comprehensive list of resources, organizations, journals, books, and other online sources related to palliative care.

 Table of Contents

 Victor R Preedy BSc, PhD, DSc, FRSB, FRSPH, FRCPath, FRSC is Professor of Nutritional Biochemistry at Kings College London and serves as Director of the Genomics Center.
 He received his PhD from the University of London.
 He is a leading expert on biomedical sciences and has a long-standing interest in nutrition, health and disease.